Updated: Apr 28

 How do the characters feel?

-You don't have to squeeze all of this into the first few lines, but you do want to make sure you cover it in the first half of the story.
+While you don't have to cover all of this in the first few lines, make sure you address it in the first part of the story.

 Four Ways to Write a Great Introduction

 Amazing introductions don't just outline the 5 W's and 1 H. They draw the reader into the story, making them eager to read more.
 There are four primary methods to achieve this: action, curiosity, sound, and speech.